-The News About the New Season has me Buzzing
+The News About Season 6 had me Buzzing

-We’ve seen set photos and teasers and cast updates.
+We’d seen set photos and teasers and cast updates.
 And it looks exciting!
-But yesterday I read this article and realized I didn’t know too much about the Roanoke Colony.
+But I read this article and realized I didn’t know too much about the Roanoke Colony.
 So I made a coffee, got up early, and got to work.

 - Fully furnished set of a functional colony was unearthed in California – the whole thing took 4 months of hard work to construct.
 Including the main house for the series.

-- It will be set in the present but show echos of the past – so we know it’s not going to be entirely set during the Roanoke Colony period.
+- It was to be set in the present but show echos of the past – so we knew it wasn’t going to be entirely set during the Roanoke Colony period.

-- The Roanoke Colony was mentioned in The Murder House so there are already links.
+- The Roanoke Colony was mentioned in The Murder House so there were already links.

-- Angela Bassett & Kathy Bates have shot scenes for the new season already and a number of stars from previous seasons are meant to be returning
+- Angela Bassett & Kathy Bates shot scenes for season 6 and a number of stars from previous seasons were meant to be returning

-- Newcomers, including Cuba Gooding Jr., may make an appearance
+- Newcomers, including Cuba Gooding Jr., would make an appearance

 — AmericanHorrorStory (@TheAhsPosts) August 4, 2016